BogdanNP/SupplyChain-Blockchain-Hardhat/README.md

 Supply chain relationships between actors:
 ![SupplyChain](/images/supply-chain.png)

+Users can interact with the smart contracts in blockchain using [React Front End App](https://github.com/BogdanNP/SupplyChain-Blockchain-React)

 ## Functionalities

 - Add User (Admin)
 - Register / Login User (Anybody with a MetaMask account)
-- Add ProductType / Created at the project init or can be added by an Admin
+- Add ProductType (Created at the project init or can be added by an Admin)
-- Add Recipe / Created at the project init
+- Add Recipe (Created at the project init)
 - Add Product (Manufacturer)
   - Insert base product details
-  - Transform other products to create a new one
+  - Transform other products to create a new one, using a recipe
 - Sell Product (Any user)
   - Create Sell Request
   - Accept / Decline